rinaogino/rinaogino.github.io/essays/ai-and-i.md

   console.log(`The area of the rectangle is: ${area}`);
    ```

-13. Quality assurance
+  13.<br>Quality assurance
     ChatGPT was helpful for quality assurance, especially for writing essays.
 It always assured me and gave me advice when my essay had the potential to improve.
 However, in a software engineering perspective, I mainly depended on ESLint, as it would point out any fixes needed to make my code run better or to overall become more organized.

-14. Other uses in ICS 314 not listed above
+  14.<br>Other uses in ICS 314 not listed above
     Besides the experiences I have with AI in ICS 314 as listed above, I have only utilized ChatGPT to summarize readings.
 The instructors of ICS 314 would probably not want to hear this, but I have never been able to read an entire page or article without getting side tracked, as I would have to re-read from the top over and over.
 Therefore, I have always not read the given readings in full, but summarized them to a certain extent.
 Nevertheless, I would like to emphasize that I have learnt more than enough information in ICS 314!